 Have you ever passed an RV with a smiling driver and thought, “One day, that’ll be me?”
-If so, you’re not the only one itching to hit the road in a big rig.
+If so, you’re not the only one itching to hit the road in a Winnebago.

 In a recent SpareFoot survey on leisure vehicles, 42 percent of respondents said they’d buy an RV or mobile camper if money were no object.
-However, there’s a lot more to owning an RV than whizzing down the highway and hanging out at campgrounds.
+However, there’s a lot more to owning an recreational vehicle than whizzing down the highway and hanging out at campgrounds.
+If you’re a first-time RV buyer, the process can seem insurmountably overwhelming.

 “Whatever you do, never buy on impulse,” he says.